Dr-lvr/Polynomial-factorization/README.md

 # Math_TeacherGoneCrazy
-Study of a simple polynomial factorization problem in parallel computing to be published on the Codewars website
+Study of a simple polynomial factorization problem in parallel computing

 #DESCRIPTION